emily1618/Data-Portfolio/SQL/README.md

-## what is SQL?
+## What is SQL?
-- SQL is the standard programming language used to design, create and manage relational databases.
+SQL is the standard programming language used to design, create and manage relational databases.
 Relational systems are made up of a set of tables containing rows and columns of data.

 ### Courses I'm learning or learned from: